AabidMahat/react_pizza/README.md

 2. Navigate to the project directory: `cd react-pizza-app`
 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`

+## Demo

+1. App is deployed on Vercel